cmwilliams/Polylines/README.md

     //Output _p~iF~ps|U_ulLnnqC_mqNvxq`@

-To decode a polyline into an array of latitude/longitude pairs:
+To decode a polyline into latitude/longitude points:

     //Decode Polyline
     var polyline = "_p~iF~ps|U_ulLnnqC_mqNvxq`@";